 This starts with having a very clear picture of the businesses you want to recruit as customers.
-Getting this right is critical to long-term profitability (a client base of right-fit clients is a joy for customers and suppliers, after all).
+Getting this right is critical to long-term profitability (a client base of right-fit clients is a joy for customer and supplier, after all).
 Right-fit clients typically:

-- Are happier
+- are happier

-- Stay longer
+- stay longer

-- Spend more
+- spend more

-- Help spread the word to other potential right-fit clients.
+- help spread the word to other potential right-fit clients.

-The opposite is true of customers we recruit hurriedly - perhaps in the shortterm interests of hitting our sales targets, knowing they are a poor fit from the outset.
+The opposite is true of customers we recruit hurriedly - perhaps in the short-term interests of hitting our sales targets, knowing they are a poor fit from the outset.
 They can:

-- Be difficult to keep happy

-- Require disproportionate effort to maintain
+- be difficult to keep happy - require disproportionate effort to maintain

-- Be less loyal

-- Damage our reputation if unhappy.
+- be less loyal - damage our reputation if unhappy.